Zeke Moore (American football): Personal life and death

+Moore served as president of the Townwood Homeowners Association in Houston, and he was a Texas Registered Peace Officer.

+Moore died on September 22, 2026, at the age of 82.

 Honors

 In 1989, fans chose Moore to be included on the Houston Oilers 30th Anniversary Dream Team.

 In 2011, he was inducted into the Lincoln University Athletics Hall of Fame.